 DGS purchases electricity in de-regulated power markets on behalf of all state agencies.
 Through an innovative electricity purchasing strategy for larger accounts, DGS hedges for a portion of the future power requirements of state facilities.
 By locking in rates for a portion of future power needs and purchasing the balance at real-time rates, favorable trends in power prices are exploited to the State's benefit.
 This strategy is referred to as “Block and Index.”

-Any questions about Energy Purchasing or Demand Response can be directed to:
+Any questions about Energy Purchasing can be directed to:

 Any questions about Demand Response can be directed to: